 Heidi Jensen began collecting postage stamps from countries around the world when she was 10.
 Through these small pieces of gummed paper, she began to learn more about other cultures.

 Her stamps once represented foreign and unfamiliar places.
 Now they represent cultures she understands and people she knows.

 "I've always enjoyed meeting people from different countries," says Heidi.

 Today, Heidi knows women from at least 50 nations, and she interacts with dozens of them regularly.
 They're not just any women either-they are diplomats or wives of diplomats.
 They come to New York City to represent their countries at the United Nations, an international organization comprising 192 of the world's 232 nations.
 Formed in 1945, the U.N. was established to promote peace, security and economic development globally.

 Heidi helps women diplomats and diplomats' wives get connected to others in the largest city in the United States (New York City has more than 8 million people).
-She is part of a team of eight staff members who work with a branch of Campus Crusade for Christ called Christian Embassy -- United Nations, an outreach to the diplomatic community in New York City.
+She is part of a team of eight staff members who work with a branch of Cru called Christian Embassy -- United Nations, an outreach to the diplomatic community in New York City.

 Whether teaching an English class or leading a Bible study, Heidi realizes that she represents God to these people.
 And because of that, she serves as a diplomat herself, an ambassador for the King of kings.
 She creates opportunities to meet these world influencers, and may be the only Christ-follower some of these leaders will ever know.